-What’s my Personal Savings Allowance?
+What is my Personal Savings Allowance?

 For most of us, regular savings accounts aren’t tax-free.
-We’ll help you work out what you could be paying.
+We’ll help you work out what tax you could be paying.

 What is the Personal Savings Allowance?

 In the past, banks and building societies would deduct interest from your savings as you earned it.
 But in 2016, the government introduced the PSA.
-This gives you an amount of interest you can get tax-free, based on how much you earn.
+This is the amount of interest you can earn within a tax year before you have to pay any tax on it.

 What counts towards my Personal Savings Allowance?